Why We Like This Hotel

 About this hotel

-Bahia Bustamante is situated on the northern shore of the San Jorge Gulf, 180 km north of Comodoro Rivadavia city and 250 km south of Trelew city
+The tiny village of Bahia Bustamante is situated on the northern shore of the San Jorge Gulf, in the province of Chubut on Argentina's eastern coastline.
+It is 180 km north of Comodoro Rivadavia city and a two hour drive from Comodoro Rivadavia airport.
+From Trelew city, it is 250 km south and a four hour drive.
+A bus service from Trelew is scheduled Monday to Friday for guests.

 The chef at Bahia Bustamante will wow you every day with unique and delicious 3 course lunches and dinners that are beautifully presented and made with locally sourced ingredients.
 The property has it's own organic garden from where as much of the ingredients as possible are sourced.
 Breakfasts are buffet style, with a choice of pastries, cereals, fruits and breads.
 The speciality beers made using salt collected from local beaches are highly recommended!